Lubenz007/alitis/content/_index.md

 +++
-title = 'Azure - M365 - Skýrslur/Config afritun'
+title = 'Azure - M365'
 date = 2024-08-31T22:29:39Z
 draft = false
 +++
 #
-- Aðstoð við uppsetningu á scriptum/apps sem koma að notum við rekstur á þínu Azure - M365 umhverfi.
+- Apps/Scripts that can be used to help with Azure and M365.

 #
 ## Maester